Matsilagi/RSRetroArch/README.md

 [akgunter/crt-royale-reshade](https://github.com/akgunter/crt-royale-reshade) - A port of the most accurate and feature filled CRT shader of RetroArch for ReShade.
 Original work by TroggleMonkey, ReShade port by akgunter.

+[guestr/ReshadeShaders](https://github.com/guestrr/ReshadeShaders) - A few shaders of RetroArch from its original author.
+It doesn't get more faithful than this.

+[guestr/WinUAE-Shaders/ReShadeShaders](https://github.com/guestrr/WinUAE-Shaders/tree/master/ReshadeShaders) - WinUAE CRT Shaders ported to ReShade.
+WinUAE is a Commodore Amiga emulator.
+It might look cool for vintage PC presets.

 [luluco250/FXShaders](https://github.com/luluco250/FXShaders) - luluco's shader repository.
 Probably listed at the big ReShade ones, but worth mentioning here.

 [Matsilagi/RSJankShaders](https://github.com/Matsilagi/RSJankShaders) - Random experiments, small codes and shaders that doesn't fit any other criteria here.
 Made mostly for curiosity purposes and archival.